 To give some context to this statement, imagine you were really upset about something (to put it on the proper scale, it would be a situation like having a feeling like your job is threatened or a serious fight with your SO).
 Let’s say that when you tried to express themselves to a friend, she just told you, “I’m going to ignore you until you calm down.”

 That’s so not okay, right?
 It’s not okay to tell your child that either.

 And it’s true, getting the green sippy cup instead of the pink is not the same scale as the adult situations I described above.
 But your child doesn’t have the experience to know that yet.
 To him, everything is still make or break.
 That’s why he needs your help and empathy.

-When my little Bella Bean pitches a fit (a good Southern expression, there), I take her to a quiet, private space in a different room and tell her I’m going to let her “get her mads and sads out.”
+When my little younger daughter pitches a fit (a good Southern expression, there), I take her to a quiet, private space in a different room and tell her I’m going to let her “get her mads and sads out.”
 It helps to give children a name for what they’re feeling.

-Even with little Budrow, I sometimes tell him, “Oh! you sound so frustrated!” or “Oh, that makes you so mad!” or whatever it looks like he’s feeling.
+Even with a younger toddler (around 1 or 2), you can say, “Oh! you sound so frustrated!” or “Oh, that makes you so mad!” or whatever it looks like he’s feeling.
 Start when they’re little bitty, and by three they’ll start using the same language.

 Once again, have older kids?
 No time like the present.

 The hardest part of dealing with tantrums

 The hardest step of dealing with tantrums?
 Keeping yourself from getting triggered.
 If you can do that, the rest of the steps will be easy!